ronakupadhyaya/Horizons-week-05/day2/yelp/README.md

 ### Supporting Sorting in Your Routes 🆙 - `routes/index.js`

-To support sorting in our routes, we will modify our existing `GET /restaurants/list` request to now handle possible sorting criteria first.
+To support sorting in our routes, we will modify our existing `GET /restaurants/list` route to now handle possible sorting criteria first.

+> **Note:** It's okay to be only implementing your sorting logic for routes in _only_ `GET /restaurants/list` for now - we will be combining pagination and sorting in the next Step!
+If you completed the previous Step correctly, you will only see the first 10 restaurants being sorted (since your `GET /restaurants/list` without a passed-in pagination number should be the same as `GET /restaurants/list/1`).

 Use the `req.query` object to check for potential sorting criteria submitted by your form and sort before you pass in your `Restaurant` documents to your template!

-### Adding Composite Indexes to Your Models 🕵,🕵 - `models/models.js (RestaurantSchema)`
+### Adding Composite Indexes to Your Models 🕵✌️ - `models/models.js (RestaurantSchema)`

 Thanks to single indexes, we are now able to sort by either name or by rating individually in a quick and efficient way.
 The next step is to combine these criteria into more powerful queries - such as finding restaurants in ascending alphabetical order and descending average rating.
 To do this, we will be using **composite indexes** to create indexes by both name and average rating!